 While income is generated, wealth is created, there is a big difference between two.
-Many think that these two terms are one and the same thing, but in reality, income is a stream, that helps in the creation of wealth and wealth is the total market value of all the assets possessed, stored or saved by a person for future use.
+Many think that these two terms are one and the same thing, but in reality, income is a stream of money, which a person receives from different sources such as salary, rent, profit, interest etc., that helps in the creation of wealth and wealth is the total market value of all the assets possessed, stored or saved by a person for future use.

 The former is the money earned by a person, over a limited period say one week or one month, whereas the latter is the money earned by a person during his lifetime.
 So, if you are also confused between these two terms, take a look at the article provided below to have a clear understanding of these two terms.